Sheena-Marie/padua-test/README.md

 ?>
 ```
 I spent some time trying to figure out how to filter the data by date, but ended up getting frustrated and hitting multiple dead ends over a couple of days, so switched track to styling, which I enjoy, and documentation so that I could come back to it with fresh eyes after a break.

+## 30 December

+Spent the day trying to get the _'Amount'_ column to show as currency with varied success.
+I've commented out the code that I have right as it's not working correctly and throwing error messages.

+Still no success with getting the sort by date to work.
+I've got some commented out code in that section where I was trialling SQL queries using `mysqli_query`.